Revature-Salesforce-Training/curriculum/Week_8/Visualforce/LNVisualforce.md

 ## Custom Labels

-The final Visualforce feature we will detail in this module is the custom label.
-This tool can actually be used in Apex, Visualforce, or Lightning components (a framework we will explore in a later module) to translate a base message into the language in the user's settings, provided that we have added support for that language.
+Custom labels are a tool that can be used in Apex, Visualforce, or Lightning components to translate a base message into the language in the user's settings, provided that we have added support for that language.

 First, enable translation workbench by navigating to `Setup` > `User Interface` > `Translation Workbench` > `Translation Language Settings` and clicking `Enable`.
 Once the settings have been modified, you will see a list of supported languages on the `Translation Language Settings` page.
 By clicking the `Add` button, you will be taken to a page where you can choose the new supported language (be sure to select the `Active` checkbox in order to use the language).